arcadeangel/coinop4charity/README.md

 ### What this is
 We restore vintage arcade machines, and other coin-op equipment, then place them with youth organizations and community partners across Nevada.
 Kids get free play.
 The organizations get a fun way to raise money and draw people in.

-We are a non profit organization in the state of Nevada.
+We are a non-profit organization in the state of Nevada.
 This is the early stage of a Nevada 501(c)(3).
 The public-facing site and these tools are open source.

 ### Current focus
 - Restoring a growing fleet (~100 machines acquired)